naninovel/docs/docs/guide/naninovel-scripts.md

 @char GenericCharacter
 @char DicedCharacter
-; We expect `LayeredBackground` to survive when `NextScript` is loaded, ; but both layered characters should be disposed.
+; We expect `LayeredBackground` to survive when `NextScript` is loaded, ; but both characters should be disposed.
 @hide GenericCharacter,DicedCharacter remove:true
 @goto NextScript
 ```